Jacob Epstein: Death and legacy

 Epstein died in August 1959 at his Hyde Park Gate home and was interred in Putney Vale Cemetery on 24 August 1959 with a service conducted by Dr Hewlett Johnson, Dean of Canterbury.
 A memorial service was held on 10 November 1959 at St Paul's Cathedral with a plaster cast of Christ in Majesty hung in the cathedral for the event.
+His widow explained why she had buried her Jewish husband in a Christian cemetery: "I chose Putney Vale because of its trees.
+I did not want to affront Jewish people so I asked a rabbi if he would bury my husband in Christian ground bit [sic] according to the Jewish faith.
+He said he would not bury him in ground that was not consecrated Jewish.
+So we had what is called a non-denoninational [sic] service."

 A memorial exhibition of 170 sculptures by Epstein was held during the Edinburgh Festival in 1961.
 The exhibition included the four works that had been at Blackpool in Louis Tussaud's shows.
 After Epstein died the four works, Jacob and the Angel, Adam, Consummatum Est and Genesis, were bought by a group led by Lord Harewood and Jack Lyons.
-Adam is now in the entrance hall of Harewood House, Consummatum Est is in the Scottish National Gallery of Modern Art and Genesis is at the The Whitworth in Manchester.
+Adam is now in the entrance hall of Harewood House, Consummatum Est is in the Scottish National Gallery of Modern Art and Genesis is at The Whitworth in Manchester.
 Since 1996, Jacob and the Angel has been part of the Tate collection alongside several other works by Epstein including Sun God / Primeval Gods, a version of Doves and Torso in Metal.

 In 1961, two hundred plaster casts by Epstein were donated by Kathleen Garman to the Israel Museum in Jerusalem.
-With Epstein's former pupil Sally Ryan, Garman created the Garman Ryan Collection, a collection of works by Epstein and other artists which she donated, in 1973, to the people of Walsall and is exhibited at The New Art Gallery Walsall.
+With Epstein's former pupil Sally Ryan, Garman created the Garman Ryan Collection, a collection of works by Epstein and other artists that she donated, in 1973, to the people of Walsall, and are now exhibited at The New Art Gallery Walsall.
 Ryan also donated Epstein's 1927 seated bronze Madonna and Child, which she had bought in the 1930s, to the Riverside Church, New York City in 1960.

 By 1912, Epstein had begun collecting west African, ancient Egyptian, pre-Columbian American, Oceanic and other non-western artworks, having purchased pieces of Fang work, including a reliquary figure, in Paris that year.
 By 1931 he owned over 200 pieces of ethnographic art and, eventually, built up one of the largest such private collections in existence with over a thousand objects.
 After his death, when the collection was broken up and sold at auction, the British Museum purchased several substantial pieces.